csabapalfi/container-camp-ldn-2015/README.md

 ### problem: how to make compute resources available to engineers?

-### Borg - dev view
+### borg: dev view
 * cell: cluster to run it in
 * binary: fat, statically linked, in container
 * config/args
 * resource limits
 * no of replicas

-ops view:
+### borg: ops view:
-bazel - google build system, open source binary to cell storage config to borg scheduler per cell, creates plan
+* bazel - google build system, open source
+* binary to cell storage
+* config to borg scheduler per cell
+* borglets pull binary from cell storage

-prod vs nonprod priorities
+### prod vs nonprod priorities
-nonprod - batch jobs, can get preempted
+* nonprod - batch jobs, can get preempted

-effeciency:
+### effeciency
-limits vs actual resource usage dynamic reservation allows reusing requested but not reserved resources for lower priority tasks
+* limits vs actual resource usage
+* dynamic reservation allows reusing requested but not reserved resources for lower priority tasks

-cpu vs memory to be inline, don't waste free memory of CPU100% machine matching machine shapes with workload shapes workload shapes GB mem + core computing tetris, bin packing
+* don't waste free memory of CPU100% machine:
+    * matching machine shapes with workload shapes
+    * workload shapes GB mem + core
+    * computing tetris, bin packing

-DC is a cell, machines are jsut resource boundaries
+### DC is a cell, machines are just resource boundaries

-### Kubernetes
+### kubernetes: intro

-orchestrator for docker container, supports all major cloud providers, open source, go manage apps not machines kubernetes master is not HA replicated, but can run in GCE, hosted
+* orchestrator for docker container
+* supports all major cloud providers, open source, go
+* manage apps not machines

+### kubernetes master is not HA replicated, but can run in GCE, hosted

+### kubernetes pods and replicas

-Pod -> container or containers, or container + volumes when it makes sense to run 2 container on the same host pods have labels e.g version and type: e.g service type
+* pod -> container or containers, or container + volumes
+* when it makes sense to run 2 container on the same host
+* pods have labels e.g version and type: e.g service type
-Replication controller makes sure expected state is maintained per label - (X replicates of pods)
+* replication controller makes sure expected state is maintained per label - (n replicas of pods)

-Google Container Engine: hosted kubernetes, no need to worry about master HA

 # LXD - The container lighter visor
 ## Stéphane Graber, Canonical